f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 You can then begin creating the second standalone instance on your other rSeries device.
 The **Hostname** must be identical to the first Next instance that was created.
 (This is a temporary restriction that will be addressed in a subsequent release).
-Select the provider for the second rseries device.
+Select the provider for the second rSeries device.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/create-second-instance.png
   :align: center